BrainPotter/EDSOD/README.md

 ## Acknowledgement
 A large part of the code is borrowed from DiffusionDet.
-Much thanks for their excellent works.
+Much thanks for their excellent work.

 <pre>
 @inproceedings{chen2023diffusiondet,